 The background of the Auto-scan is explained by Ed Jones, CEO of the company: “The product idea started out in the car rental sector after the founder Dan Gould witnessed an argument between a customer and a rental agent over whether the damage on the vehicle was there before the rental or not, and thought there must be a better system.
 Product development had already started for the rental car market but it was Jaguar Land Rover (JLR) Finished Vehicle Distribution who actually knocked on the door and pointed out that the product could be really useful at the end of the production line where the OEM hands the car to the supply chain and wants to know, ‘Is that fault or damage a warranty issue or is it the responsibility of the supply chain?’

 Jones explains the development of the system as evolving organically, and by some simple logic.
-“We thought that as we were able to capture great images of a vehicle, why don’t we start analysing those images and automatically identify if there is damage or if there’s missing parts; and even if the specification is wrong.
+“We thought that as we were able to capture great images of a vehicle, why don’t we start analysing those images and automatically identify if there is damage or if there are missing parts; and even if the specification is wrong.
 It was a logical next step to go into all areas of a customer’s supply chain.
-At Southampton port we now have five booths in different locations at the port.
+At Southampton port, we now have five booths in different locations at the port.
 Some are to handle imports and some for export.
 JLR have embraced the Auto-scan booths because they realise the added benefits they can achieve in their global port process.”

 Manual inspection of cars is subject to normal human frailties as Jones tells me: “Because of the subjectivity and human error only a percentage of damage is often found, particularly in poor conditions or in more difficult areas like underbody and roof.
 We also learnt that some vehicles would sit for two or three days before an inspection so there’s still an element of doubt over who caused any damage that is found in the traditional way.”

 Published by Automotive Purchasing and Supply Chain Magazine.